tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07/index.md

 ### Current Design of a Line Shape

-The initial design that came into mind required supporting line segments in general, and trivial types of segments like horizontal or vertical.
+The initial design that came into mind required supporting line segments in general and trivial types of segments like horizontal or vertical.

-The **proper definition of a `Line` is crucial for the DSL**, since polygons are made up of lines, and shapes are filled with solid polygons.
+The **proper definition of a `Line` is crucial for the DSL** since polygons are made up of lines, and shapes are filled with solid polygons.
 That includes a universe of creations, so the objective here is to notice the current design flaws.
 It's an objective as well to create awareness of how important it is to